 Belt-tightening is always a good way to save money, but you can only take it so far because when you’re raising a family, reasons to spend pop up like weeds.
 And they come in many varieties, such as car repairs, unreimbursed medical bills and unexpected household repairs, to name a few.

 But the national savings rate isn’t as important as your personal savings rate.
-Sen. Elizabeth Warren, D-Mass., and daughter Amelia Warren Tyagi, co-authors of “All Your Worth: The Ultimate Lifetime Money Plan,” advocate this financial formula for success: Spend 50% of your paycheck on the “must-haves,” 30% on “wants” and use the remaining 20% to service debt and save money.
+Sen. Elizabeth Warren, D-Mass., and daughter Amelia Warren Tyagi, co-authors of “All Your Worth: The Ultimate Lifetime Money Plan,” advocate this financial formula for success: Spend 50 percent of your paycheck on the “must-haves,” 30 percent on “wants” and use the remaining 20 percent to service debt and save money.